 Car Insurance and the Benefits of Having an Agent

-It used to be, the only way to purchase car insurance was through an agent.
-Now with the digital age in full swing another option is available.
-Purchasing car insurance directly through the internet is becoming more and more popular, which raises the question do I need an insurance agent?
+Time was, the only way to purchase car insurance was through an agent.
+However, purchasing car insurance online is becoming more popular, which raises the question of whether you even need an insurance agent.

 Start by knowing all the methods to purchase car insurance.
 Then weigh the benefits of each one.
 Finally, go with your gut feeling.
-Car insurance is very important and you want to make sure the coverage is made clear at the time of purchase.
-Here is a look at three sources of car insurance and the benefits of having an agent.
+Car insurance is very important, and you want to make sure the coverage is made clear at the time of purchase.
+Everyone has a different level of need for the hand-holding an agent can provide.

 Three Sources of Car Insurance

-- Independent Agent: An independent agent is an agent that sells insurance through multiple carriers.
-While an independent agent may sell primarily for one carrier, they still have the ability to place business with other carriers if it benefits the client.
-Independent agents work directly with the client verse the insurance carrier, allowing a broader search of carriers within one agency.
-Some insurance carriers which use independent agents include Auto-Owners, Citizens, and Hastings Mutual.
-Twenty-four-hour customer service centers are available for most carriers but the agent handles most of the client's needs directly.
+An independent agent sells insurance through multiple carriers.
+While an independent agent may sell primarily for one carrier, they still can place business with other carriers if it benefits the client.
+Independent agents work directly with the client vs. the insurance carrier, allowing a broader search of carriers within one agency.
+Some insurance carriers that use independent agents are Auto-Owners, Citizens, and Hastings Mutual.
+Again, 24-hour customer service centers are available for most carriers, but the agent handles most of the client's needs directly.

 Benefits of Having an Agent

-- Personalized Service: Personalized service is something a lot of people still look for in the insurance industry.
-With so many automated services enforce, it's a breath of fresh air to see a smiling face, or actually get a person on the phone verse trying to finagle your way through voice prompts.
+Personalized service is something a lot of people still look for in the insurance industry.
+With so many automated services in force, it's a breath of fresh air to see a smiling face or get a person on the phone instead of trying to finagle your way through voice prompts.
 Lots of questions, maintenance, and claims surround car insurance.
-Having an agent is nice because you can always speak with the same person which builds a strong relationship as compared to a different customer representative each time you call.
+Having an agent is nice because you can always speak to the same person, which builds a strong relationship as compared to a different customer representative each time you call.

-- Knowing Your Area: Having a local agent that knows your area is also a benefit.
+Having a local agent who knows your area is also a benefit.
 An agent can relate to you and where you live.
 If you have a claim, an insurance agent will know the good body shops and glass companies to recommend in your area.

-- Multi-policy Discount: A big perk for having all your insurance with an agent is the multi-policy discount.
-Most insurance carriers offering products through an agent include car, home, and financial services which when combined receive a multi-policy discount.
-A lot of the online companies are not yet offering home or financial products limiting your potential discounts.
+A big perk for having all your insurance with an agent is the multi-policy discount.
+Most insurance carriers offering products through an agent include car, home, and financial services which, when combined, receive a multi-policy discount.
+A lot of online companies are not yet offering home or financial products, limiting your potential discounts.

 Benefits of Buying Direct

-- Fast Online Convenience: Buying car insurance direct is super fast and convenient.
-Anytime day or night, you can go online and run your own quote.
-It's definitely time effective since with an agent you have to give all your personal information and usually wait for a callback.
+Buying car insurance direct is super fast and convenient.
+Anytime day or night, you can go online and run your quote.
+It's time-efficient since with an agent you have to give all your personal information and usually wait for a callback.
 If you are in a hurry, directly purchasing your insurance online is a great way to go.

-Insurance agents are no longer mandatory with today's technology-driven world.
-Whether you need an agent or not, is driven more by a personal preference in how you like to do business.
-If you are comfortable with insurance terminology and fully understand your policy, foregoing an agent is an option.
+Insurance agents are no longer mandatory in today's technology-driven world.
+Whether you need an agent or not, is driven more by a personal preference for how you like to do business.
+If you are comfortable with insurance terminology and fully understand your policy, forgoing an agent is an option.
 The smartest option is to shop around for the cheapest price, friendliest service, and a carrier that is convenient for your lifestyle.